datanymizer/datanymizer/docs/transformers.md

 ### Locales

-Also many of them support locale configuration:
+Also, many of them support locale configuration:

 ```yaml
 # gets a person last name